peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  value is 1 plus this number; 2: length in bytes of the byte string; 3: length in bytes of the UTF-8 text string; 4: number of items in the array;
- 5: number of key-value pairs in the map; 6: tag number; 7: simple value number, which must be in the interval [0, 23] or [32, 255].
+ 5: number of key-value pairs in the map; 6: tag number; 7: simple value number, which must be in the interval [0, 23] or.charAt(32, 255).
 For major types 0 to 6, this number may not be greater than 2^64 - 1.

 **Returns:**